Beer Mile VI

-This is Milwaukee’s only official Beer Mile and it’s a FREE event.
+This is Milwaukee’s only official Beer Mile and Family Picnic and it’s a FREE event.
 You do need to bring your own beer, but OMG will provide all the logistics and picnic amenities.
 You are welcome to bring a snack or food item to share for the picnic.

 There is plenty of parking at and near the field.

-Milwaukee’s only official Beer Mile is sponsored by Milwaukee Running Group – OMG as a FREE! event.
+This event is sponsored by Milwaukee Running Group – OMG.